-Apart from the obvious symptom of no period, most noticeable symptoms start after weeks 4 to 5 of pregnancy.
-These are things like the classic nausea or morning sickness and food cravings.
+Apart from the obvious symptom of no period, most noticeable symptoms start after weeks 4 to 5 of pregnancy (with “week one” starting on the first day of your last period).
+These symptoms are usually things like the classic nausea or morning sickness and food cravings.

-However, the very early processes of pregnancy can bring some signs and symptoms.
+However, the very early processes of pregnancy can bring some signs and symptoms even before that.
 During implantation (when the embryo attaches to the lining of the uterus), you may experience some early signs of pregnancy.
 Shifts in hormones can manifest some symptoms too.

 If you want to learn more about the process of becoming pregnant, I found these incredible videos.